unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 In the following, we will first provide examples for the four simulation “ingredients” mentioned above which will then be used to simulate data.

 1\.
 We specify an **experimental design** with one subject in two experimental conditions including a continuous variable with 10 levels.
-To mimic randomization in an experiment, we shuffle the trials using the `tableModifyFun` argument.
+To mimic randomization in an experiment, we shuffle the trials using the `event_order_function` argument.
 To generate more trials we repeat the design 100 times which results in 2000 trials in total.

 ```julia
 design =